omiinaya/pc-test-online/README.md

 # MMIT Computer Testing Suite

 A cross-platform web application for testing computer hardware components in repair shops.
-Built with Vue 3, Node.js, and Electron for maximum compatibility across Windows, macOS, and Linux.
+Built with Vue 3 and Node.js for maximum compatibility across modern web browsers.

 ## Features